Vision Sensor#

 height#

-height returns the height of the detected color signature in pixels as an integer from 0 to 212.
+The height property reports the height of the detected color signature in pixels as a whole number from 0 to 212.

 The Vision object property stack block with its parameter set to height.#